Monobank (Ukraine): 2018

-Year 2019
+2019

 In September 2019, Dmytro Dubilet, co-founder of monobank and Fintech Band, left the project due to his appointment as Minister of the Cabinet of Ministers of Ukraine in Oleksiy Honcharuk's government.
 In his new position, he worked on implementing electronic services and reducing bureaucratic procedures.

 That same month, on September 25, 2019, monobank introduced the "Rewards" section in its mobile application.
 This feature provides users with animated badges featuring cats for various achievements.
 For example, the first reward "Introduction" is given for completing the profile, including adding an email, messenger, and photo.
 Other rewards may involve more specific actions, such as paying utility bills, making online purchases, or inviting friends to join monobank.

 On October 11, monobank became the first bank in Europe to issue a payment card without a printed number, CVV code, and expiration date.
 All card data is available only in the mobile application, which significantly reduces the risk of fraud in case of physical card loss.

-Years 2020-2021
+2020-2021

 In March 2020, monobank began issuing children's cards for kids aged 6 to 14 years.
 Only parents who are clients of the bank can apply for such a card.
 The distinctive feature of the children's card is the parental control function, which allows setting limits on various operations, such as cash withdrawals, card top-ups by third parties, entertainment expenses, and online purchases.
 This gives parents the ability to control their children's financial expenses and teach them financial literacy.

 On October 19, 2021, monobank co-founder Oleg Gorokhovsky announced the launch of a feature to obtain an eSIM from the lifecell operator directly through the mobile application.
 This service allows users to install an eSIM with one click on iOS devices or via a QR code on Android.
 The advantages of eSIM include the absence of a physical SIM card, protection against physical damage, and the ability to manage the number through the monobank application, including changing tariffs and setting up regular payments to top up the account.

-Year 2022
+2022

 In January 2022, monobank planned to launch a stock trading service aimed at non-qualified investors.
 It was anticipated that users would be able to invest amounts from $10 to $50,000 in companies included in the S&P 500 index.
 A separate application called mono invest was developed for this purpose, with beta testing beginning on January 24, 2022.
 However, due to the start of the full-scale war in Ukraine on February 24, 2022, stock trading was temporarily suspended by decision of the National Securities and Stock Market Commission.

-On September 14, 2022, monobank co-founder Oleg Gorokhovsky announced the decision to remove the Russian language from the application interface.
+On September 14, 2022, monobank co-founder Oleg Gorokhovskyi announced the decision to remove the Russian language from the application interface.